drtheodor/drtheodor.github.io/src/content/blog/accessing-imgur-in-uk.md

 It is a [TamperMonkey](http://tampermonkey.net/) script, which is commonly used for userscripts like this one!

 - First, install [TamperMonkey](http://tampermonkey.net/).
-If you're using a chrome-based browser like brave, vivaldi or opera you might need to follow [those](https://www.tampermonkey.net/faq.php#Q209) instructions after installation.
+If you're using a chrome-based browser like Brave, Vivaldi or Opera you might need to follow [those](https://www.tampermonkey.net/faq.php#Q209) instructions after installation.
+For mobile users, it's available with [Firefox](https://addons.mozilla.org/en-US/android/addon/tampermonkey/), Edge and Vivaldi (as far as I'm aware).
 - Second, get the script [here](https://theo.is-a.dev/imgur-uk.user.js), and just press "Install" (you might also need to enable it) and voila!

 This script uses duckduckgo's image proxy.